ovh/docs/pages/cloud/dedicated/rescue_mode/guide.en-asia.md

 ## Instructions

 > [!warning]
-> Please note that if you have set a default SSH key in your control panel for dedicated products, you will not receive a root password when rebooting a server rescue mode.
+> Please note that if you have set a default SSH key in your control panel for dedicated products, you will not receive a root password when rebooting a server in rescue mode.
 In this case, you must first disable the key before proceeding.
 To do so, please consult this [section](../creating-ssh-keys-dedicated/#disablesshkey) of the relevant guide.
 >

 You can activate rescue mode only from your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia).
 Go to the `Bare Metal Cloud`{.action} section and then select the server on which to enable rescue mode from **Dedicated Servers**.